This page highlights current news items or the latest changes to our site.

 relaxing the conditions for regarding financial instruments as ‘basic’, with the effect that more financial instruments will be measured by reference to cost rather than fair value;

-The amendments may be accessed via the FRC website using this link.
+The amendments may be accessed via the FRC website here.

 ESMA publishes accounting enforcement guidelines